gersonkurz/regdiff/README.md

 ## Playing with fire

-When you write back the registry using /WRITE, the default option is to not specify any security attributes, so the default security attributes are going to be used instead.
-If you specify the /ALLACCESS option, then a very fine "grant full control to everyone" attribute is going to be set - on everything you're writing.
+When you write back the registry using `/WRITE`, the default option is to not specify any security attributes, so the default security attributes are going to be used instead.
+If you specify the `/ALLACCESS` option, then a very fine "grant full control to everyone" attribute is going to be set - on everything you're writing.
 Some people will argue this is a security risk, so viewer discretion is advised.

 ## Using the XML format

-And finally, version 4.0 allows you to export the registry in .XML format using the /XML switch, or by specifying a filename that ends in .XML.
+And finally, version 4.0 allows you to export the registry in .XML format using the `/XML` switch, or by specifying a filename that ends in .XML.

+## Handling comments

+By default, you cannot pass comments in .REG files; if you specify the `/COMMENTS` parameter, you can use both ';' and '#' comments.

 ## Distinguishing 32-bit/64-bit registry

 If you are running a 32-bit operating system, you only have a 32-bit registry.
 If you are running a 64-bit operating system:

 - If your process is 32-bit (default), then you see the 32-bit registry by default.
-However, if you specify /64, you get the 64-bit registry instead.
+However, if you specify `/64`, you get the 64-bit registry instead.
 - If your process is 64-bit, then you see the 64-bit registry by default.
-However, if you specify /32, you get the 32-bit registry instead.
+However, if you specify `/32`, you get the 32-bit registry instead.

 ## Options overview

-You can use the /? option to get a list of all command line parameters.
+You can use the `/?` option to get a list of all command line parameters.

     ...\regdiff\bin\Release>regdiff /?
-    REGDIFF - Version 4.4
+    REGDIFF - Version 4.5
     Freeware written by Gerson Kurz (http://p-nand-q.com) [32-bit process on 64-bit OS]

     USAGE: REGDIFF.EXE [OPTIONS] FILE {FILE}.